Bernz322/digital-streaming-system/README.md

 For the frontend, only the components and pages are unit tested with the coverage of more than 50%.
 ![frontend-sonarscan](./sonarFrontendPartial.PNG)
-The backend is not tested and was only scanned for code smells and vulnerabilities.
+The backend is not tested and was only scanned for code smells, bugs, security risks and vulnerabilities.
 ![backend-sonarscan](./sonarBackend.PNG)